live-book/atlanta-dupr/vue-root/docs/activity/README.md

 | Cross Creek Golf Club | Sundays, 10 a.m. to 12 p.m. |
 | Piedmont Atlanta Fitness Center | Mondays, 6 p.m. to 8:45 p.m. |

+### Signing Up
+- Sign up for round robin events at [Playtime Scheduler](https://playtimescheduler.com/).
+- Players are required to register with [DUPR](https://mydupr.com/) before participating in the round robin events.

 ## Group Practice
 The **group practice** is intended for intermediate Pickleball players to work on skills for advancing to a higher level.
 During a **group practice**, we perform
 - drills